 He was 46 years old.
 A well-known, well-respected religious figure in our community.
 A man blessed with a love of the Quran – no doubt instilled into him by his father and the Quran-centric environment he had growing up.
-He was a hafidth, renowned qari, and teacher of Quran.
+He was a hafidth (having memorised the Quran), renowned Quran reciter, and a teacher of Quran.

 He had established an Islamic school – incorporating a hafidth academy, taught many, many courses both locally and internationally, and had more recently taken on a leadership role in an esteemed multi-national religious institute.